The Osmonds: 1959–1970: Early years

-Pop and rock era

-Bubblegum: Osmonds and Homemade
+1970–1972: Bubblegum, Osmonds and Homemade

 Record producer Mike Curb saw the Osmonds perform as a band and recognized that they combined a rare mix of polished performing style, instrumental skill, and vocal talent.
 Curb, at the time, was in the midst of a crusade against rock musicians who promoted drug use, and the Osmond Brothers represented a wholesome and drug-free alternative to the psychedelic rock of the late 1960s.
 He signed the Osmonds to MGM Records and arranged for them to record at Muscle Shoals with R&B producer Rick Hall.
 Under Hall's guidance, the Osmonds hit the top spot on the pop chart with "One Bad Apple" in 1971.
-The song, "One Bad Apple", written by George Jackson, was composed in the style of The Jackson 5 (Jackson denied that he had ever offered it to The Jackson 5, though the Osmonds would later state that The Jackson 5 considered recording it).
-The Osmond and Jackson families would eventually meet in 1972 and become friends.
+The song, "One Bad Apple", written by George Jackson, was composed in the style of the Jackson 5 (Jackson denied that he had ever offered it to the Jackson 5, though the Osmonds would later state that the Jackson 5 considered recording it).
+The Osmond and Jackson families would eventually meet in 1972 and become friends, with Donny and Michael Jackson becoming particularly close and Donny being deeply affected when Michael died in 2009.
 "One Bad Apple" debuted on the Billboard Hot 100 on 2 January 1971, first hitting No. 1 in February, where it stayed for five weeks.

 The Osmonds soon had hits with other light, R&B-style pop numbers like "Double Lovin'" (No. 14, which was essentially a "One Bad Apple" sound-alike record) and "Yo-Yo" (No. 3).
 In each of these hits, the formula was the same; Merrill sang lead, and Donny was "co-lead" in essence, singing the "hook" or "chorus" of the song.
 At this time the Osmonds also recorded several songs that were billed to Donny, the lead soloist on the songs: "Sweet and Innocent" (No. 7), "Go Away Little Girl" (No. 1), "Hey Girl" (No. 9) and "Puppy Love" (No. 3).
-Uni Records also re-released their 1967 single "Flower Music," this time with "I Can't Stop" as the A-side, where it reached No. 96.
-Their transition to pop stars required more elaborate choreography than their original work had required, so older brother Virl Osmond taught the quintet how to dance.
+Uni Records also re-released their 1967 single "Flower Music", this time with "I Can't Stop" as the A-side, where it reached No. 96.
+Their transition to pop stars required more elaborate choreography than their original work had required, so older brother Virl Osmond—whose limited hearing was enough to follow a musical beat—taught the quintet how to dance.
 Olive Osmond initially taught the quintet how to sing harmony; the harmony arrangements eventually fell upon Wayne, who was found to have perfect pitch.